AditiSh88/fake-review-detection/README.md

 # Detection of Fake Reviews Using Hybrid Machine Learning

 ## Project Summary
-> A hybrid machine learning system designed to detect fake online reviews and provide interpretable predictions using feature-level explanations and model comparison.
+> A hybrid machine learning system designed to detect fake and manipulated online reviews, providing interpretable predictions through feature-level explanations and model comparison.

 ## Overview
 Online reviews play a crucial role in influencing user decisions, but the rise of fake and manipulated reviews reduces trust and reliability.
 This project addresses the problem by building a hybrid machine learning system that classifies reviews as Likely Genuine or Likely Fake, while also explaining why a prediction was made.